The Curriculum - Intent

 The Curriculum - Implementation

-Each subject taught sits under one of these umbrellas which is championed by a group of teaching staff.
+Each subject taught sits under one of these umbrellas.
 Science, History and Geography are experienced through our Topics.
 Modern Foreign Languages are not taught as we offer Makaton and British Sign Language as forms of supported language and our focus always is on communication.
 We use a Balanced Literacy Approach throughout the school and the Twinkl Phonics scheme is used in our EYFS, Primary and Secondary Departments.

 Play is a hugely important part of our school and is embedded throughout the entire curriculum giving students enriching social opportunities and life skills.